byronadriano/teacherfy-backend/README.md

 # Teacherfy Backend

+A robust, scalable backend API for generating educational resources using AI, built with Flask, Celery, and Docker.

 ## Overview

 Teacherfy is an AI-powered platform for creating educational content, including presentations, lesson plans, worksheets, and quizzes.
-This repository contains the backend service built with Flask, PostgreSQL, and a modular agent-based architecture.
+This repository contains the backend service built with Flask, PostgreSQL, and a modular agent-based architecture with containerized deployment.

 ## ✨ Features